gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 chunks is not desired and may cause false congestions and retransmissions.

+## SCTP Restart Considerations

+SCTP Restart procedure allows an Endpoint to recover an Association when the remote Endpoint has still the TCB.
+Giving the possibility to an SCTP Endpoint to perform a Restart procedure by accepting any plain chunk when the Association has been established is not permitted by this recommendation, thus supporting SCTP Restart MUST be according to the general rules that is using Crypto Chunks.
+An SCTP Endpoint implementing SCTP Crypto Chunk and willing to support SCTP Restart MUST use Crypto Chunks, thus it MUST keep the Protection Engine connection up and the related keys up to date.
+It's up to the Protection Engine specification to state whether SCTP Restart is supported for that particular Protection Engine.

 ## PMTU Considerations {#pmtu}

 The addition of the CRYPTO chunk to SCTP reduces the room for payload,